 - Set the Example

-Teachers and parents are examples whether like or not.
+Teachers and parents are examples, whether they like it or not.
 Students, especially younger students, are constantly observing and replicating the actions of adults around them.
 If you have fixed mindset tendencies, a student will pick up on that, so always recognize your own effort, use the word yet, and embrace goals.

 Developing a growth mindset is only one component of our executive functioning curriculum, but it is one of the most foundational concepts we teach.
-For more information on how to instill a growth mindset or to find a one-on-one coach for your child, please visit https://saotg.com/academic-coaching-tutoring/
+For more information on how to instill a growth mindset or to find a one-on-one coach for your child, please visit our services page.